StuartHarris/slides/rust_global_seattle_2023/slides.md

 <!-- prettier-ignore -->
 * a lightweight runtime
-  * for headless, multi-platform, composable apps with shared _behavior_
+  * for headless, multi-platform, composable apps with shared _behaviour_
   * for better _testability_
   * for higher _quality_
   * for better _reliability_, safety, and security